 How do you keep a baby or infant of 3 to 6 months happy while flying on an airplane?
 Use these 10 rule of thumb guidelines and tips for air travel with babies.

 FLIGHTS WITH A BABY: Flying with an infant older than three months means mom and dad will be busy.

-As a rule you can buy baby food and milk when you have been screened through the security check.
+As a rule, you can buy baby food and milk after the screening process at the security check.
 Baby items on the shelves are pre-screened so you will not have to verify these yourself.

-The carry-on bag for your baby should include;
+The carry-on bag for your baby should include:

 Final Tip: Most parents find it exhausting to fly with a baby or infant.
 Be sure to plan some rest and relaxation time immediately after you all arrive at your destination.

 Flying with Babies Tips for the United Kingdom